What is failure to launch?

 - Creating and eating balanced meals

 - Consistent movement with plenty of nature and adventure

 - Hands-on integration of healthy life skills, including education and career planning.

-Embrace students unplug and ground themselves so they feel less overwhelmed and more balanced.
-Through lectures and the progress that accompanies dedicated time for self-care, students increase their self-awareness, develop new coping skills and mechanisms, and gain a clear understanding of mindfulness and its effectiveness.
+Embrace students are able to unplug and ground themselves so they feel less overwhelmed and more balanced.
+Through lectures and the progress that accompanies dedicated time for self-care, students will increase their self-awareness, develop new coping skills and mechanisms, and gain a clear understanding of mindfulness and its effectiveness.
 In addition to the yoga and fitness classes, specific stress-management offerings include:

 - Joyful movement – students work to find a form of movement that brings joy, such as mindful walks, hikes, mobility classes, yoga or Tai Chi

 - Lectures – Embrace experts address topics including self-care, self-compassion, sound sleep, building boundaries, cultivate gratitude, and reclaiming your body

 - Meditation and mindfulness – reduce stress and slow down the nervous system through a variety of experiences including creative arts and journaling classes, mindful eating experiences, walks and hikes